 President Josip Broz Tito of Yugoslavia arrived in London on Friday (10 March) for two days of talks with British Ministers.

-President Josip Broz Tito of Yugoslavia arrived in London on Friday (10 March) for two days of talks with British Ministers.
+Background: President Josip Broz Tito of Yugoslavia arrived in London on Friday (10 March) for two days of talks with British Ministers.
 The 85-year-old Yugoslav leader had flown in from Washington, where, with President Carter, he had called for a peaceful settlement of the conflict between Ethiopia and Somalia.

 SYNOPSIS: It was President Tito's third visit to London in 25 years, and British Prime Minister James Callaghan was at London's Heathrow Airport, when the Yugoslav leader's private plane touched down.
 President Tito is on the last lap of a world tour, during which he had apparently been seeking support for Yugoslavia's security after his death.
 He was welcomed by Queen Elizabeth's representative Lord Oram, and Mr Callaghan.
 In Washington, President Carter had pledged continued United States' support for Yugoslav's independence, territorial integrity and unity.
 Observers expected Mr Callaghan would give similar assurance of British support for Yugoslavia's non-aligned position.